 What Fair Housing Means

-The Federal Fair Housing Act applies to all aspects of real estate and housing matters including renting or purchasing a North Carolina property as well as advertising practices and lending requirements.
+The Federal FHA applies to all aspects of real estate and housing matters including renting or purchasing a North Carolina property as well as advertising practices and lending requirements.

 What Does the North Carolina Fair Housing Act Cover?

-The North Carolina Fair Housing Act prohibits discrimination in housing matters on the basis of a person's protected classes.
-Under the North Carolina Fair Housing Laws it’s, therefore, illegal to refuse to rent property to someone based on any of their protected classes and for landlords to set different terms and conditions for tenants in a discriminatory manner.
+The North Carolina FHA prohibits discrimination in housing matters on the basis of a person's protected classes.
+Under these fair housing laws, it’s illegal to refuse to rent to someone based on any of their protected classes, it's also illegal for landlords to set different terms and conditions for tenants in a discriminatory manner.

 Person holding a law textbook with a legal balance on the front

 Additionally, this law applies to all real estate transactions such as appraisals and rental advertisements.
-In addition to providing protections against discrimination in housing offerings, the North Carolina Fair Housing Act also has requirements regarding accessibility for people with disabilities.
+In addition to providing protections against discrimination in housing offerings, North Carolina fair housing laws also have requirements regarding accessibility for people with disabilities, creating equal opportunities for everyone.

 What Types of Properties Does the Fair Housing Act Cover?

-The Fair Housing Act applies to any real estate transaction involving the sale, rental, or financing of dwellings.
+The FHA applies to any real estate transaction involving the sale, rental, or financing of dwellings.
 This includes apartments and single-family homes, duplexes, townhouses, condominiums, cooperatives, and other kinds of housing.

-The Federal Fair Housing Act prohibits discrimination in renting of all types of residential properties and also covers mobile homes, manufactured housing, and other types of residential property designed as housing spaces.
+The Federal FHA prohibits discrimination in renting all types of residential properties and also covers mobile homes, manufactured housing, and other types of residential property designed as housing spaces.
 In addition to protecting buyers and renters from discrimination, it also prohibits discriminatory practices such as predatory lending and blockbusting.

 What Types of Properties Are Exempt from the Fair Housing Act?